SkyTemple/skytemple-randomizer/CLI_API.md

    the output ROM readable if `-print-result` is not set.
  - After a "Done JSON" an "Error JSON" may still follow.
 This happens when the ROM failed to save to disk.
 No "Error JSON" will follow after a "ROM JSON".
- - If the `--print-result` flag is set, the very least message (on success) is instead "ROM JSON" and contains the base64 encoded ROM on success.
+ - If the `--print-result` flag is set, the very last message (on success) after "Done JSON" is "ROM JSON" and contains the base64 encoded ROM on success.

 - `INPUT_ROM` is the path to the input ROM file.